-It is understood and agreed to by the Parties hereto that where a particular Article or Articles is or are found to work a hardship on the Employer for a particular Project, said Article or Articles may be modified by mutual consent of the Parties in written form when they deem it to be prudent.
+It is understood and agreed to by the Parties hereto that an Article or Articles may be modified by mutual consent of the Parties in written form when they deem it to be prudent.

 Such modifications may apply to a single Union, several Unions or all the Unions.